zearp/OptiHack/README.md

 * I don't know why Dell would lie about the specs if not for up-selling other products but some stuff in their documentation is plain wrong.
 But the 7020 SFF/MT computer supports 32GB RAM, not 16GB.
 The on-board sata ports are *all* 6gbit/s.
 Dell claims one is 3gbit/s max.
 Bad Dell!

 TODO:
-* Make graphical picker default once it's more polished by setting *PickerMode* to External.
-All resources are in place.
-The upcoming release of OpenCore 0.5.8 will improve the rendering.
-* Add disabling of MEBx and also [howto add KVM to MEBx](https://www.win-.com/t5079f39-Dell-is-there-a-chance-to-activate-AMT-for-KVM-remote-control.html).
-It's cool to have.
 * FileVault2 testing, the config is ready for it.
 * Test all audio in and outputs.
 Front audio works and back audio doesn't seem to fully work on this Optiplex 9020 layout.
 * Wifi, I haven't received my Broadcom wifi/BT combo card yet.